Autodesk-Forge/forge-configurator-inventor/README.md

 ## Debug The Web Application With VS Code

+1. Make sure that application is fully initialized, before you start debugging session.
+Please see the 'Clear and load initial data during app launch time' section of this document.
 1. Open the repository root folder in VS Code
 1. In the Run tab, select the `Server/Client` configuration and click the "Start Debugging" (arrow) button
     * Some browser errors are normal, see [open site](#open-site)